Ys-Zhou/MyHexo/source/_posts/AWS DVA/DVA-S3.md

 - Use Bucket Policy
   - Deny upload action when the object is unencrypted
+  - Deny on `aws:SecureTransport = false` to enforce SSL
+  - Deny on `s3:x-amz-server-side-encryption = null` to enforce SSE
+  - Deny on `s3:x-amz-server-side-encryption != aws:kms` to enforce SSE-KMS
 - Default Encryption
   - It will be encrypted by default when you upload an unencrypted object